-So what do business schools look for in your extracurricular involvement?
-To echo Karla, they want to know what matters to you, and then to get a sense of the skills you’ve developed through your experiences.
+So, what do business schools look for in your extracurricular involvement?
+To echo Karla, they want to know what matters to you.
+But they want to get a sense of the skills you’ve developed through your experiences.
 Your extracurricular section is an opportunity to showcase leadership, collaboration, initiative, and passion for a cause.
 It’s also about your commitment to, and involvement in, the communities to which you belong.

 My Fortuna Admissions colleagues are opinionated and savvy on the importance of showcasing your extracurriculars, and how best to frame them.
 View our team’s best practices for highlighting your extracurricular and volunteer experience in a compelling and memorable way.

 “If you helped organize volunteers, how many?
 If you support a yearly fundraising event, how many people attend, and how much does it raise annually?” asks Fortuna’s Catherine Tuttle, former Associate Director of Duke Fuqua.
 “For example, the concise description, “Serve on the gala planning committee; assist Executive Board with the planning and execution of an annual event raising $300K+ each year,” is more powerful than, “Assist with planning the annual gala.”

 The key is to succinctly describe your unique contribution, learnings, and impact from that experience —especially if you are describing a more common extracurricular like being a Big Brother.
 “As long as you can show added value and prolonged engagement, then I don’t think it matters whether you’re volunteering for Habitat for Humanity, Big Brothers/Big Sisters, or a smaller, homegrown non-profit initiative,” Catherine explains.